THE OLD NORTHOWRAM TOWNSHIP BROUGHT TO LIFE

 ABOUT US

 The society always supports a full calendar of events.
-Our regular speaker led presentations usually held at Northowram Methodist Church on Northowran Green are a favourite for members and guests to find out about all aspects of local history.
+Our regular speaker led presentations usually held at Heywood United Reformed Church, Towngate, and are a favourite for members and guests to find out about all aspects of local history.
 In summer months we offer a walk and talk history ramble around interesting parts of the village.

-For those who like to be involved in a more hands on approach to history, you can join our Wednesday evening research meetings at Heywood United Reform Church lower meeting room.
+For those who like to be involved in a more hands on approach to history, you can join our Wednesday evening research meetings at Heywood United Reform Church lower meeting room on most Wednesday evenings throughout the year.
+This group breaks for Easter, Christmas and a couple of summer months.

 CURRENT NEWS